karlmorand/project1-blackjack/README.md

 Playing card images are from http://wheels-cards.wc.lt/bo.html This site is also cited in index.html line 9.

 ## Unsolved Issues
 I'd like to grow the multiplayer aspect of the game so that a user could play at a table with multiple AI players.
 The visual design of the game could also be improved.
+I would also add some timers throughout the game so certain gameplay events happen less instantaneously, which would feel more realistic.